yaseenssenyonjo/Interpreted-Language/README.md

 # Interpreted Language
-Interpreted Language is a **collection of modular systems** that work together to create an interpreted language to show how they are used.
+Interpreted Language is a **collection of modular systems** that work together to create an interpreted language which in turn illustrates how the systems function.

 ## Systems
 - A lexer that uses **regular expressions** allowing the developer to create simple or complex regular expressions meaning that any data can be tokenised.